borismus/webvr-boilerplate/README.md

 # WebVR Boilerplate

-A sane [THREE.js][three]-based starting point for VR experiences that work well in both Google Cardboard and other VR displays.
+A [THREE.js][three]-based starting point for VR experiences that work well in both Google Cardboard and other VR headsets.
 Also provides a fallback for experiencing the same content without requiring a VR device.

-This project relies heavily on the [webvr-polyfill][polyfill] to provide VR support even if no VR device is available.
+This project relies heavily on the [webvr-polyfill][polyfill] to provide VR support even if the WebVR spec is not implemented.

 [three]: http://threejs.org/
 [polyfill]: https://github.com/borismus/webvr-polyfill